farhan3001/Movie-List/README.md

 - Uses Clean Code Architecture for Flutter with BLoC as State Management

-- Data that's used only consist of 4 main item parsed from the API:
+- Data that's used only consists of 4 main item parsed from the API:
   -  title,
   -  rating,
   -  poster,